 Discover the Pont des Arts in Paris

-The Pont des Arts, also called the gateway to the arts, was built between 1801 and 1804.
-It is located between the Institut de la France and the Louvre museum.
-It has been known worldwide as a "bridge of lovers" and each year attracts millions of tourists from all over the world.
+The Pont des Arts, also known as the "bridge of arts," was constructed between 1801 and 1804.
+It is situated between the Institut de France and the Louvre museum.
+Renowned as a "bridge of lovers," it attracts millions of tourists from around the world each year.

 Why opt for private shuttle transport to discover Paris ?

 Whether you stay a few days or several weeks in the capital, a shuttle is quite practical to see all the must-sees.
 On board the vehicle and under the direction of the driver and the guide, you tour the city and learn more about the history of the various monuments.
 It will therefore no longer be necessary to run in all directions with your card, at the risk of getting lost.
 Here you see everything comfortably from your chair.
 This will not spoil the experience and will still ensure you a maximum of change of scenery.

 Moreover, it is more economical to visit Paris aboard a shuttle.
 You pay your place only a few tens of euros.
 You could then visit all the main tourist and historical sites of the city.
 It's more attractive than hiring a taxi or a private car, and much less painful than seeing everything on foot.

 Request a car service to go around Paris most beautiful neighbourhoods

 43 km separate Asterix Park from Opera Garnier.
 Carnavalet Museum is also 41 km from the park.
 Astérix Park is just 17 km from CDG Airport.
 You have to drive more than 58 km if you want to reach it from Orly airport.